wp-plugins/bulletproof-security/readme.txt

 == Changelog ==

+= .46.9 =
+* Significant changes to both the Root and wp-admin .htaccess files Create new Master .htaccess files with AutoMagic and activate all BulletProof Modes.
+* NEW Custom Code feature added to BPS
+* Coding improvements / enhancements
+* Enjoy!

 = .46.8 =
 * New TimThumb .htaccess code allows internal image requests but Forbids RFI hacking attempts